 - Plea Of Not Guilty - This means that you are informing the court that you deny guilt and that the state must prove the criminal charge(s) against you.
 In the Phoenix Municipal Court, the state is represented by the City Prosecutor's Office.

 - Plea of Guilty - You admit that you committed the act charged in the complaint(s), that the act is prohibited by law and that you have no legal defense for your act.
 If you were involved in a traffic accident at the time of the alleged offense, your plea of guilty could be used later in a civil suit for damages as an admission by you that you were at fault or were the party responsible for the accident.

 - Plea Of No Contest - This plea, also known as nolo contendere, means that you are not admitting guilt and not denying it.
 You are saying that you do not wish to contest the state's charge against you.
-Upon a plea of no contest, the Judge will enter a judgement of guilt.
+Upon a plea of no contest, the Judge will enter a judgment of guilt.
 Unlike a plea of guilty, a plea of no contest cannot be used against you in a civil suit.